- Academic Departments

 - Seek advice and communicate with your mentor

-- Meet with your mentor outside of the UC 10097 First Year Experience course on a monthly-basis.
+- Meet with your mentor outside of the UC 10097 First Year Experience course on a weekly-basis.

 - Attend all scheduled Peer Mentoring Program events with your mentor.